 Registering with the energy and water companies: If electricity, hot water or heating gas are not included in the ancillary rental costs, you will have to find a supplier yourself and sign a contract with them.

 Registering for telephone, Internet and (cable) television: Germany has a variety of service providers.
 It pays to compare them; online portals might be helpful.
-A tip: Setting up a telephone, TV and Internet connection can take several weeks.
+Please note that setting up a telephone, TV and Internet connection can take several weeks.
 It is best to contact a provider before moving in, if possible.